sidk/sidk.github.io/_posts/2020-04-29-is-localstorage-bad.md

 If you've heard both points of view and are still feeling stuck on how best to think about the security of your own system and actually build something, read on.
 This article will hopefully help.

-Like any good debate (TODO: link to comment threads, one per word), both sides have valid points.
+Like any good debate, both sides have valid points.
 The tricky, and _important_, thing for you, a web app developer, is to figure out two things:

 1. What the trade-offs are with each choice.
 2. Your comfort level with the worst case scenarios each choice implies